 EAGALA stands for the Equine Assisted Growth and Learning Association, which is the international nonprofit for professionals who incorporate horses to address mental health and personal development needs.
 The EAGALA Model involves no riding or horsemanship, making it safe and effective for clients.

 Horses have been utilized to treat post-traumatic stress disorder (PTSD) in veterans, reduce recidivism among convicts, and aid troubled teens.
 Equine therapy has also been shown to be a highly effective form of therapy in the treatment of substance use disorder and related mental health issues.

 Equine therapy is based on the belief that a horse can introduce a new side of ourselves to ourselves.
 With their lack of ego, their inability to lie or judge prematurely, and their ability to pick up on body language as a true indicator of intention, horses are incredible teachers.

 As Tim Hayes, an internationally recognized equine therapist, wrote in his 2015 book, Riding Home: The Power of Horses to Heal, horses “teach us that when we’re not getting what we want, we’re the ones who need to change; either what we’re doing or who we’re being.”

 “It’s amazing, how many people come into it saying, ‘I hate horses,’ and by the end of their stay here it’s their favorite activity,” Adams said.

-Treatment at JourneyPure At The River
+Equine Therapy at JourneyPure At The River

-We’re proud to offer equine therapy at JourneyPure at the River to assist our patients regain mental and physical strength.
+We’re proud to offer equine therapy at JourneyPure at the River to assist our patients to regain mental and physical strength.
 If you or a loved one are seeking treatment, call today and our admissions team can help.